NomicFoundation/hardhat-vscode/README.md

     code .
     ```

+VS Code will suggest some plugins that will help develop against the codebase in compliance with the styling and linting rules.

 ### Run

 To run the extension with your patch, open the Run view (`Ctrl+Shift+D`), select `Launch Client`, and click the Play button (`F5`). \